davidteren/code_grasp/README.md

 A CLI tool that uses embedding models to analyze code, query knowledge, and understand code repositories.

+> **⚠️ DEVELOPMENT BRANCH**: This is the development branch of Code Grasp.
+For the stable version, please use the main branch.

 > **⚠️ ALPHA RELEASE**: This tool is currently in alpha status and not production-ready.
 Use at your own risk.

 ## Features